 • Well organized storage

-The buyer should be able to imagine their life there without visual interference.
+The buyer must be able to imagine their life there without visual interference.

 Invisible smells and sensations